All the best January sales to snap up today

 After a post-Christmas bargain?
 Here’s the crème de la crème from Apple, Lululemon and more

-For some of us, Christmas Day is the most highly anticipated day of the year – with millions of people waking up at the crack of dawn to see what Santa left them, stick the turkey in the oven and pop open a bottle of champagne for breakfast.
+For some of us, Christmas Day is the most highly anticipated day of the year.
+For others, it’s the subsequent sales season that takes centre stage.

-For others, it’s the subsequent sales season that takes centre stage, with many of our favourite retailers kicking off their Boxing Day and January sales in the new year – Amazon, Currys, Argos and John Lewis & Partners, we’re looking at you.

 Follow live: The best January sales deals to shop now

+The perfect excuse for a pick-me-up, many of our favourite retailers – including Amazon, Currys, Argos and John Lewis & Partners – kicked off their January sales in the new year and (luckily for us), they’re still going strong.

-If you’ve got some Christmas money you just can’t wait to spend, or are currently nursing a New Year’s Day hangover and need a welcome distraction, this may just be it.
-So, whether you’re after a new bedside table to house all your new goodies, a weighted blanket to soothe yourself into a new year, or some new workout gear to smash your fitness goals, it’s worth taking a peek at some of best deals on offer.
+So, whether you’re after a new bedside table to house all your new Christmas goodies, a weighted blanket to soothe yourself through winter, or some new workout gear to smash your fitness goals, it’s worth taking a peek at the best deals on offer.

-As always, we’re on hand to find you the hottest offers as they drop, so read on for everything you need to know about this year’s event and to how shop the best offers in the January sales.
+As always, we’re on hand to find you the hottest deals as they drop, so read on for everything you need to know about this year’s event and to how shop the best offers in the January sales.

 Read more: